LIP-Computing/tutorials/docs/udocker/udocker-05.md

   * The `LD_LIBRARY_REAL` is filled with library paths from the container and its `ld.so.cache`.
   * Changes made by the user to `LD_LIBRARY_PATH` are intercepted
     * the pathnames are adjusted to container locations and inserted in `LD_LIBRARY_REAL`.
+    * like this LD_LIBRARY_PATH remains untouched for the executables
+    * but in practice is the LD_LIBRARY_REAL with the containers paths that is used

 ---